LilButter/Mezeporta/README.md

 ##
 ### Server Wrapper (Server Owners)

-The wrapper is a separate helper for Erupe servers and is required for this launcher.
+The wrapper is a separate helper for Erupe servers and is required for this launcher to work.

 Wrapper link: _https://github.com/LilButter/Mezeporta-Wrapper_.